Working with ACLs using the web interface

 1. Log in to the Fastly web interface.

-3. Click the Configuration button and then select View Active.
+3. Click Configuration and then select View Active.

-5. Click the Data link.
+5. Click Data.
 The Data page appears.
 Existing ACLs, if any, associated with the currently selected service version appear in the Access control lists area.

 an access control list area with two examples on the data page as it appears in the Fastly web interface